Hypercubers/hypercubing.xyz/docs/theory/grip-theory/formal.md

 - Instead of a twist having a layer $\lambda$, it has a layer set $\Lambda$.

 Then a twist on an axis $a$ is blocked if any piece has at least one layer on $a$ in $\Lambda$ _and_ at least one layer on $a$ _not_ in $\Lambda$.

+Lamination supports jumbling puzzles using infinitely many axes, similar to the infinitely many grips required in grip theory.

 ### Equivalence